embark-framework/embark-site/source/docs/contracts.md

             "privateKey": "your_private_key"
           },
           {
-            "privateKeyFile": "path/to/file" // You can put more than one key, separated by , or ;
+            "privateKeyFile": "path/to/file", // Either a keystore or a list of keys, separated by , or ;
-          },
+            "password": "passwordForTheKeystore" // Needed to decrypt the keystore file },
           {
             "mnemonic": "12 word mnemonic",